 - Designed specifically for residential life (not vacation cabins)

-The staff of Storylines are readily available by chat and phone to discuss the history of the company or to discuss the future residential life onboard the new ship.
-They look forward to getting to know you as they will also be a part of the community when MV Narrative sets sail.
+The staff of Storylines are readily available by chat and phone to discuss the history of the company or to discuss future residential life onboard the new ship.
+We look forward to getting to know you.